Man on phone

 Once registered, you'll receive a death certificate which companies may ask to see.
 We recommend getting more than one copy.

-Find the will
+Find their will

 This will help with what you need to do next.
 It may have details about the funeral and will name the executor(s).